secret3557/HCI-Kinect/README.md

 //This is my honors project , and here is demo video : https://youtu.be/jRwK191-0JY

-The UB_Kinect_body folder is the files for Processing IDE to run;
+//The UB_Kinect_body folder is the files for Processing IDE to run;

-and the UB_main_board is for arduino Mega2560 board;
+//and the UB_main_board is for arduino Mega2560 board;